microsoft/SpeedyRec/speedy_mind/README.md

 --batch_size 256
 ```
 It will creates a zip file:`predciton.zip`, which can be submitted to the leaderboard of MIND directly.
-We provide the trained model on MIND dataset, you can download it from this [link](https://drive.google.com/drive/folders/1Aw9Rgc9gyr_3eRU6_cksxq1uiEe7LYGb?usp=sharing) and run the prediction by following command:
+You can download the model trained by us from this [link](https://drive.google.com/drive/folders/1Aw9Rgc9gyr_3eRU6_cksxq1uiEe7LYGb?usp=sharing) and run the prediction by following command:
 ```
 python submission.py \
 --pretrained_model_path ./speedymind_ckpts \